Homemade Purple Dumplings

 Who doesn’t love rainbow colored foods especially when it’s beautifully colored and in these packed with umami deep, vibrant purple!
-Not only is it pleasing to your eyes, these delicious dumplings will satisfy all your savory cravings and make a perfect festive dish for family & friends!
-Made with Suncore Foods® Purple Sweet Potato Supercolor Powder into the dough for the stunning hue!
+Not only is it pleasing to your eyes, these delicious Homemade Purple Dumplings will satisfy all your savory cravings and make a perfect festive dish for family & friends!
+Made with Suncore Foods® Cosmos Red Cabbage Powder & Suncore Foods® Purple Sweet Potato Powder into the dough for the stunning hue!
 We'll definitely be snagging more than one!

 1 240g block extra firm tofu, drained of excess water and then mashed*